Toukinho/toukinho/README.md

 # Hey, I'm João Lucas! 👋

 Backend Developer obsessed with building reliable, well-structured systems.
-I started coding at 14 and since then I've been focused on what happens under the hood — APIs, databases, queues, architecture.
+I started coding at 14 and since then I've been focused on what happens under the hood: APIs, databases, queues, architecture and more.
 I love when the backend is so solid that the frontend team has nothing to complain about. 🚀

-I specialize in **Laravel** and build real SaaS products: multi-tenant APIs, role-based access control, async job processing, and clean architecture that doesn't fall apart when the project grows.
+I specialize in **Laravel** and build real products: multi-tenant APIs, role-based access control, async job processing, and clean architecture that doesn't fall apart when the project grows.

 ---